qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Howdo I empty trash?
 - How do I empty the trash bin?
 Is it possible to empty the trash of all deleted emails in one simple action?
 - How about a setting to delete all trash
 - Please added all deleted trash.
 And deleted all email
+- How do I empty all spam or all trash in one move?
+- How about adding an option to empty Trash and Spam???

 ## intent:receiving_error
 - I am not receiving any emails